conversant/adlibs/README.md

 | element | <code>Element</code> |
 | eventName | <code>String</code> |

-    <a name="module_evaluator"></a>

-## evaluator ⇒ <code>Object</code>
+## evaluator
     Runs eval against the value passed to it.
 This function exists because eval prevents Uglify from minifying correctly.
 Encapsulating eval in its own module prevents the above issue.
 Variables and properties are one letter vars because Uglify won't function for this module.
 That's right - we have one letter vars in our source code, ain't eval grand?
 For more info on eval visit: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval

 | Param | Type |
 | --- | --- |
 | v | <code>String</code> |

-    <a name="module_jsonp"></a>

-## jsonp ⇒ <code>Object</code>
+## jsonp
     Perform a cross domain request via JSONP.
 Provides the same interface as xhr.js.
 The request is made by appending a 'callback' parameter to the request url,  and it is expected that the server will respond with the content wrapped in  a function call using the provided value of the callback parameter.
 If callbackFn isn't defined, a unique name will be generated.

 **Returns**: <code>Object</code> - Returns object with send function